kzhang2333/Notes/刷题/pramp/Sales Path.md

 1. Time: O(n) - we visit each node once and only once, each visit take O(1) time
 2. space: O(height) = O(n) in worst case.
 Because we use recursion, recursion call stacks is height of the tree; in worst case, the tree is a single list, so the height is n.

+# followup

+1. Can you return all the sales paths with minimal cost in an array?
+2. Can you also find longest and shortest path?